python/devguide/communication.rst

 to keep traffic down on the latter.

 Python-ideas_ is a mailing list open to the public to discuss ideas on changing Python.
-If a new idea does not start here (or comp.lang.python_), it will get redirected here.
+If a new idea does not start here (or python-list_, discussed beloew), it will get redirected here.

 Python-checkins_ sends out an email for every commit to Python's various repositories (both svn.python.org and hg.python.org).
 All core developers